jmrl23/gemini-example/readme.md

-# ts
+# gimini example

-Basic TypeScript environment setup for making small to big projects
+Basic usage of gemini API with structured response